The interaction design syllabus

 Layout

-- Time flows left to right in the West
+- Time flows left-to-right in the West (design time-based interactions/displays based on this)

 - Information density (how much information is shown in a given space)

-- Spatial awareness (e.g. a button on the right if clicking it takes you to the right)
+- Spatial awareness (e.g. a button on the right, when clicked, opens a panel on the right)

 - Spatially associated areas (e.g. a properties panel should not be taller or shorter than the content it affects)